 - 1. Generate Uyuni Proxy configuration archive file - 2.
 Transfer configuration archive to the container host prepared in installation step and extract it - 3.
-Start systemd proxy services
+Start the proxy sevices with mgrpxy

-2.2.1.1.1.
+6.2.1.1.1.
 Create and generate Uyuni Proxy configuration